 With the Jan.
 13 loss, the Vikings are now third in the GNAC standings with a conference record of 2-1, an overall record of 10-1 and a home record of 3-1.

 Saturday’s game against Northwest Nazarene University was postponed due to safety and health protocols within the NNU program.
 The Vikings women’s basketball team travels to play their next game on Thursday, Jan.
-20 at 7:00 p.m. against the current number one team in the GNAC, University of Alaska Anchorage.
+20, at 7:00 p.m. against the current No. 1 team in the GNAC, University of Alaska Anchorage.